About glandular fever

 - has swollen glands that remain swollen and/or painful for longer than a few days

-- has abdominal pain or tenderness for longer than a few days.
+- has stomach pain that lasts longer than a few days.

-You should see your GP, go to hospital, or call an ambulance if your child has extreme abdominal pain at any time.
+You should see your GP, go to hospital, or call an ambulance if your child has extreme stomach pain at any time.

 Also see the GP if you’re worried or have any other questions.